wormhole-foundation/wormhole-docs/tutorials/messaging/core-contracts.md

 ### Key Security Considerations:
  - **Restricting Access** - it's crucial to ensure that only the Wormhole Relayer contract can call `receiveWormholeMessages` to prevent unauthorized access
- - **Verification of Source** - it’s important to verify that the message is from the expected `sourceChain` and `sourceAddress` to avoid malicious calls
+ - **Verification of Source** - it’s essential to verify that the message is from the expected `sourceChain` and `sourceAddress` to avoid malicious calls

 And voilà, you now have a fully functional contract that can be deployed across multiple EVM chains, forming a complete cross-chain application powered by Wormhole!
-Users can interact with the contract from any supported chain and send greetings that will be emitted on other chains within the system.
+Users can interact with the contract from any supported chain and send greetings to other chains within the system.

 This setup allows users with any wallet to request greetings to be emitted on any participating chain, creating a seamless cross-chain experience.